lyonsquark/RootTreeToR/README.txt

 correctly.
 Furthermore, ROOTSYS must be set correctly.
 Be sure you do all of these things *before* you start R and try building this package.

+==Root on Mac OSX==
+If you have OS 10.5.x (Leopard) installed on your Mac, you must install a 10.4 (Tiger) version of Root.
+This workaround is necessary because R is built with Tiger compatibility, which is incompatible with the 10.5 (Leopard) builds of Root.
+Builds of RootTreeToR will fail with a linker error about "rpath" if you try to build against a 10.5 version of Root.
+I don't know a way around this problem until R is built without Tiger compatibility.
+Use a Mac OS 10.4 build of Root.

 ==Setting up your R library area==